Base Oil News

 • US base oils producer prices recorded their fastest rise in more than a decade in May even as crude oil fell, exposing a widening disconnect between energy and lubricant feedstock markets.

-Europe’s April Base Oils Exports Extend Rise For Third Month
+Taiwan’s July Base Oils Exports Stay Low For Second Month